 Best for Robust Security

 Our top pick for antivirus with firewall protection is Norton, which includes advanced features that protect against malware, viruses, and other threats.
-McAfee and AVG also offer solid antivirus solutions for home users interested in an antivirus plus firewall solution.
+AVG, Webroot, and McAfee also offer solid antivirus solutions for home users interested in an antivirus plus firewall solution.

-Antivirus software with a firewall is a great solution that adds more than one layer of security to your home network.
+Antivirus software with a firewall is a great solution that adds multiple layers of security to your home network.
 Read on to find out which is the best for your home.

 Compare the best firewall protection